Richard Hatch (Survivor contestant): Borneo

-Survivor: All-Stars
+All-Stars

 Hatch re-competed in All-Star (2004) as part of the Mogo Mogo tribe.
 As before, he caught edible sea creatures with available resources.
 Mogo Mogo became weary about his antics, attitude, and constant nudity.
 Thus, he became the fourth person of the season and the first member of the tribe voted out, placing fourteenth.

 Before his elimination, Hatch was involved in an incident with another former Borneo player Sue Hawk, who reappeared in the same season as part of the Chapera tribe.
-Hawk later claimed that, during one of tribal immunity challenges, which was a balance beam mini-game, Hatch's genitals touched her as he passed her by on the course.
-The next day, Hawk resigned from the game voluntarily as she was too upset to continue.
+During one of the tribal immunity challenges, Hawk and Hatch came face-to-face on a small platform during a balance beam mini-game.
+Hatch, who had completely undressed for the challenge, put his hands behind his head and thrust his genitals towards Hawk, saying "you want some?"
+The next day, Hawk stated that his genitals touched her.
+Also on that day, Hawk resigned from the game voluntarily, too upset to continue.
 Hatch and Hawk discussed the incident in the February 27, 2004, episode of The Early Show, the following day after the Survivor episode aired the incident.